 NAIDOC Week 2025 runs from Sunday July 6 - Sunday July 13, marking 50 years of the week-long celebrations.
 This year's NAIDOC theme - The Next Generation: Strength, Vision & Legacy - celebrates achievements of the past and the bright future ahead.

 A number of PBS programs will be sharing NAIDOC Week specials this year, kicking off on Sunday July 6 when Lee Gunn will present a 100% First Nations edition of Storytellers (6am - 9am).
+That evening from 5pm on Global Village, Roger Holdsworth hosts a NAIDOC Week special, in a tender tribute to music made on Country.

-From 9am Tuesday, Noongar artist Poli Pearl co-hosts Mystic Brew with Mike Gurrieri, and from midnight - 2am, Ryan Evans hosts a NAIDOC Week special edition of Tyrannocoreus, featuring an interview with Jimmy Kyle from local First Nations indie punk band, Chasing Ghosts.
+From 9am - 11am Tuesday July 8, Noongar artist Poli Pearl co-hosts Mystic Brew with Mike Gurrieri, and from midnight - 2am, Ryan Evans hosts a NAIDOC Week special edition of Tyrannocoreus, featuring an interview with Jimmy Kyle from local First Nations indie punk band, Chasing Ghosts.

 Stay tuned for loads of great tunes, and lots of special guests celebrating NAIDOC Week on the airwaves.